sedol1339/files/abstracts.md

     - Instead, we propose to increase the batch size during training
     - This has the potential to dramatically reduce model training times

+Stock, P., & Cisse, M. (2017).
+ConvNets and ImageNet Beyond Accuracy: Understanding Mistakes and Uncovering Biases. arXiv, 1711.11443.
+Retrieved from https://arxiv.org/abs/1711.11443v2

+    - In CV, we need to improve robustness to adversarial examples and immunity to biases including racial and gender biases
+    - We conduct a study of the misclassifications of various pre-trained architectures and compare with human judgements.
+    - We find that the accuracy of CNNs evaluated on ImageNet is vastly underestimated.
+When the model makes a mistake, humans often agree with the model.
+If top-5 error is the measure of interest, then ImageNet is almost solved.
+    - In experiments we use MMD-critic: an approach inspired by bayesian model criticism to select the prototypes and the critics among a given set of examples.
+MMD-critic uses the maximum mean discrepancy and large-scale submodular optimization
+    - We also generate adversarial examples using the IFGSM attack on a pre-trained ResNet-101, and show to humans the interpretation image generated by LIME instead of the whole adversarial image using the top 8 most important features.
+The percentage of agreement between the predictions of the model and the humans increases from 22.01% to 30.80% when the explanation is shown instead of the whole image.
+    - So, the robustness of CNNs to adversarial examples is also underestimated.
+Providing explanations helps to mitigate the misclassification of adversarial examples from the perspective of human judgement.

 Soudry, D., & Hoffer, E. (2017).
 Exponentially vanishing sub-optimal local minima in multilayer neural networks. arXiv, 1702.05777.
 Retrieved from https://arxiv.org/abs/1702.05777v5

 Taki, M. (2017).
 Deep Residual Networks and Weight Initialization. arXiv, 1709.02956.
 Retrieved from https://arxiv.org/abs/1709.02956v1